 - Algorithmic reasoning

 The course provides practical experience of computer programming using the Python programming language.
 You will develop the theoretical understanding of what makes an efficient program which will place you in good stead to learn and develop further programming languages.

 You will also address the hardware and software aspects of computing along with the social and economic consequences that come with such a reliance on technology.

-As a Computing student you will also learn about the use of databases, operating systems, computer networks, data types, the binary system, web page development and computer architecture.
+As a Computer Science student you will also learn about the use of databases, operating systems, computer networks, data types, the binary system, control systems and computer architecture.
 There is much more to this course than simply learning to program.

 What Is The Key To Success In A level Computing?

 To become a successful Computing candidate you will need to develop your logical thought processes.
 Computers are logical machines and as such require clear and concise instructions.
 Being able to think a process through and plan exactly what is required from a solution using a step-by-step approach is essential.
 There are always a plethora of possible solutions, but normally very few efficient ones.